fluorohead/nncg/README.md

 The application works on the principle of substituting data values described in the template header using key values enclosed in curly braces.
 The template file is a simple text file, but the file header must conform to a specific format for the application to function correctly.
 This file is prepared by an engineer in any text editor.
-The example "template_example.txt" is used as a basis.
+The example <b>"template_example.txt"</b> is used as a basis.

 The application also provides a function for saving entered values in CSV format in case you do not have to re-enter rarely changed variables each time.